Life Insurance 101: Accidental Death

 A Guaranteed Insurability Rider allows you to increase your current death benefit without undergoing additional medical exams or another underwriting process.
 You will pay higher rates as a result, but your rates are based on your original application.

-See also Life Insurance with Overactive Thyroid
+See also Guide to Life Insurance for Single Dads

 If your life insurance company offers this rider, you might need to reach an age requirement.
 These riders are generally part of a term life insurance policy, so you likely need to be under 50 years old to use it.